williamrcolwell/ELK-Container-Setup/README.md

 # Target Machines & Beats

 This ELK server is configured to monitor the following machines:

-•	Web-1 (DVWA) VM: 10.0.0.5
+-Web-1 (DVWA) VM: 10.0.0.5
-•	Web-2 (DVWA) VM: 10.0.0.6
+-Web-2 (DVWA) VM: 10.0.0.6
-•	Web-3 (DVWA) VM: 10.0.0.7
+-Web-3 (DVWA) VM: 10.0.0.7

 We have installed the following Beats on these machines:

-•	Filebeat
+-Filebeat
-•	Metricbeat
+-Metricbeat

 These Beats allow us to collect the following information from each machine:
-•	Filebeat: This monitors logs files and/or other locations you specify.
+-Filebeat: This monitors logs files and/or other locations you specify.
 This will detect changes to the file system and in this case specifically Apache logs.
-•	Metricbeat: This will monitor and collect information regarding changes in the system.
+-Metricbeat: This will monitor and collect information regarding changes in the system.
 We will use this monitor for sudo priviledges, CPU usage, and more.

 # Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 1. SSH into the control node and follow the steps below: